tannerdolby/metagen-docs/docs/eleventy/plugin-details.md

 <meta name="twitter:card" content="summary">
 ```

-The `title` parameter provides data for `<title>`.
-If title is not defined. it will not be generated with the above default tags.
-The same rules apply for `name` and `desc`.
-All other arguments if omitted, will not have tags generated.

-Using `{% metagen %}` without any arguments will throw an error and returns an empty string.
+Using `{% metagen %}` without any arguments will log an error to the console and return an empty string.

 ## Nunjucks Usage

-To use the shortcode as a one-liner.
+To use the shortcode with short-hand syntax.
 You can define an object in frontmatter, global data or another data source with the required key/value pairs and supply the shortcode with a single object parameter.

 ```njk
 ---